Himalayan Rivers vs Peninsular Rivers: Difference and Comparison

 The three main rivers of the Himalayan river system are the Ganga, the Brahmaputra, and the Indus.
 Due to the high rate of snow melting, the Himalayan Rivers get flooded every year.

-These rivers generally have large basins and also large catchment areas and carry huge amounts of water and silt.
+These rivers have large basins and also large catchment areas and carry huge amounts of water and silt.
 The deltas formed are very fertile due to the silt it carries down from mountains.

 They have long and deep courses.
 They are considered as the young rivers.
 The peninsular rivers are comparatively shorter and shallower in course.